GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Pluribus_Lemmy_Ecology.md

 ## Analyzing that message

-So they start talking about their drug addiction, stimulant drugs, and think Pluribus isn't a story about book fandom, book touring, book authors, book selling, book promoting, book reading, book writing, authoring, etc. They think ChatGPT is what Pluribus is about.
+Friday, January 2, 2026.
+So they *start talking* about their drug-meme addiction, memes about stimulant drugs, and think Pluribus streaming TV show isn't a story about { book fandom, book touring, book authors, book selling, book promoting, book reading, book writing, authoring, etc.}.
+They think ChatGPT is what Pluribus is about.
 So that seems to be their motivation for the two-paragraph reply to me, saying I'm a drug stimulant abuser for calling out Fox News HDTV audience.

 There seems to be a Vince Gilligan / Braking Bad fandom issue with drug pushers, drug dealers, drug sellers, drug fascination.
 They like the ABQ story about drug selling, Walter White?